Table of Contents

 We do not promise to curve exams.
 However, at the end of the term, we may make statistical corrections.
 Such corrections are not usually more than 3–5 points, but they depend on the data.
 The corrections, if any, will never make your grade lower, only higher.

 Lab scores are generally good.
-If you've missed no more than 1 or 2 labs, and you've submitted a good faith effort for each lab, then your score will be excellent.
+If you've missed no more than 1 or 2 labs, and you've submitted a good faith effort for every lab, then your score will be excellent.
 If you've missed more, then use the portion of labs you've attended and submitted as your approximate grade.

 Questions about grades

-You will receive all your evaluations online: both homework and exam grades will be reported on GradeScope www.gradescope.com
+You will receive all your evaluations online: both homework and exam grades will be reported on Gradescope www.gradescope.com

 When you receive evaluations of your work, you may have questions.
 You may suspect we've made a mistake.
 In fact, though we do our best, in a course this large, there will be mistakes in grading.
 This is normal, and we have a procedure to deal with it — we want to get things right!
 If there is a mistake in your favor, there is no need to report anything: it's your lucky day.
 If you feel there is a mistake that counts against you or if you would like clarification of an evaluation, follow this procedure, which is designed to help us support a large number of students and resolve issues that inevitably come up.
 We can't do this if all grading questions go through one or two people.

-- Do not email grading questions.
+1. Do not email grading questions.
 Follow the rest of these steps.

-- First, read, re-read, and think about the comments in your evaluation.
+2. First, read, re-read, and think about the comments in your evaluation.
 We often get questions that are directly answered in the evaluation, because students ask before they've even read the entire evaluation!
 Please read and think first.
 Often, figuring out what is meant on your own helps you learn more.

-- Regrade requests on exams are done directly via Gradescope (see the link above).
+3. Regrade requests on exams are done directly via Gradescope (see the link above).
 Click on the Regrade request link and follow the instructions.

 When you ask for a correction, the grader will re-evaluate you work in whole or in part.
 It is possible for a grade to go down as a result.
 Therefore, remember step number 1 above.

-then contact the instructors by posting a staff-only question on
+6. If the situation is still not resolved, then contact the instructors by posting a staff-only question on the course forum.

-[CS15] Regrade request for assignment your_login
+• Put [CS15] Regrade request for assignment your_login in the subject.

-in the subject. - Describe the steps you've followed inlcuding the names of any staff members you talked to.
+• Describe the steps you've followed inlcuding the names of any staff members you talked to.
 Briefly describe the issue and the way in which your previous efforts were not satisfactory.

-- Clearly say what you want done (e. g., if you would like us to reconsider a particular part of an answer on an exam, rerun some tests for a homework, etc).
+• Clearly say what you want done (e. g., if you would like us to reconsider a particular part of an answer on an exam, rerun some tests for a homework, etc).

 Statute of limitations